-They established most of Europe's famous wine growing regions, however Germany is the furthermost northern country where grapes can be grown productively, with a successful wine tradition reaching back over 2,000 years.
+They established most of Europe's famous wine growing regions, but Germany is the furthermost northern country where grapes can be grown productively, with a successful wine tradition reaching back over 2,000 years.

-Over a hundred different varieties of grape are grown producing a wide variety of German wines, but the Muller-Thurgau grape is a type specially bred to ripen quickly in these conditions, and wineries produce Liebfraumilch, amongst similar a sweet, light wines that are imported by countries outside Germany, but neither drunk nor enjoyed by Germans themselves.
+Over a hundred different varieties of grape are grown producing a wide variety of German wines, but the Muller-Thurgau grape is a type specially bred to ripen quickly in these conditions, and wineries produce Liebfraumilch, among similar a sweet, light wines that are imported by countries outside Germany, but neither drunk nor enjoyed by Germans themselves.

 Both German red wines and white wines were considered on a par with the best produced by France during Germany's 18th and 19th century golden era, but outside influences, ranging from imported viruses decimating the vines and the collapse of the economy, to wars and occupation of the vineyards, led to a collapse within the industry.

 By the late 1960's German wine growers were already in the forefront of organic wine development, grown without chemical sprays, as well as bio-dynamically raised and harvested vines, and are credited not only for the taste and variety of the wines produced but also their early focus on the protection of the environment.

-There is even a terraced vineyard in the grounds of the beautiful Rococo style Sanssouci Palace in Potsdam, just outside Berlin, but really large vineyards are rare in Germany, and there are many small vineyard owners whose vines cover no more than two acres.
-Some cultivate them for their own use, others as an addition to other work with their yield either sold or put into a co-operative, while any visitor to a wine region will come across the small family owned "Gasthaus" with a menu featuring red and white wine from its "backyard" vineyard.
+There is even a terraced vineyard in the grounds of the beautiful Rococo style Sanssouci Palace, in Potsdam just outside Berlin, but really large vineyards are rare in Germany.

+There are many small vineyard owners whose vines cover no more than two acres.
+Some cultivate them for their own use, others as an addition to other work with their yield either sold or put into a co-operative, while any visitor to a wine region will come across the small family owned "Gasthaus" with a menu featuring red and white wine from its own "backyard" vineyard.

 For the last two decades German vintners with vineyards large and small have been working together towards change.